Shortcomings in the Understanding of Why Cosmological Perturbations Look Classical: A concrete example

+Besides these, one often can find additional problematic aspects of in specific the traditional treatments on the subject.
+Focussing again on in the account of \cite{Polarski-Kiefer}, one can identified the following aspects.

-The most simple of them is the argument on which they base selection of the so called ``pointer basis":
+First is the arguments on which these type of approaches must relay very heavily when making the selection of the preferred basis of the Hilbert space, that of the so called ``pointer basis".

-After equation 48 \cite{Polarski-Kiefer} we find: {\it ``fields coupling to cosmological fluctuations are expected to couple to field amplitudes and not canonically conjugate momenta of field amplitudes"} Why is this so?.
-Should we understand that, if this were not the case, the whole scheme would crumble?"
-If so, it would be imperative to know, for instance, why can't there be vector fields $ A^{\mu}$ similar to gauge fields that couple precisely to the combinations of the form $\psi \nabla_\mu \psi$?
+\begin{itemize} \item Regarding this issue we find (below equation 48 of \cite{Polarski-Kiefer}): {\it ``fields coupling to cosmological fluctuations are expected to couple to field amplitudes and not canonically conjugate momenta of field amplitudes"} One should question why would this be so?
+For instance, should one not expect there be vector fields $ A^{\mu}$, say, similar to gauge fields, that couple precisely to the combinations of the form $\psi \nabla_\mu \psi$?
 Doesn't the reheating process require a coupling (even if indirect) of the inflaton with all ordinary fields, including the electromagnetic one?
 Why can't the inflaton field be a part of a multiplet coupling to a non-abelian gauge fields?
-One might say that this is a requirement of the model and with out it the whole scheme doesn't work.
-Fine, let us say we follow the authors in this proposal.
-But then, what about couplings to gravitation which should be universal and then include all forms of energy momentum including that associated with the conjugate momenta to the field amplitudes?
-Perhaps the argument is that the coupling to gravitation is too small and thus the correlations with the metric variables is negligible, but then, how do we make sense of the fact that it is precisely through the imprint on the metric and the corresponding gravitational red-shift that the Newtonian potential induces in the photons, that we do observe the CMB anisotropies?.
+What about couplings to gravitation which should be universal and then include all forms of energy momentum including that associated with the conjugate momenta to the field amplitudes?
+Perhaps the argument would be that the coupling to gravitation is too small and thus the correlations with the metric variables is negligible, but then, how do we make sense of the fact that it is precisely through the imprint on the metric and the corresponding gravitational red-shift that the Newtonian potential induces in the photons, that we do observe the CMB anisotropies?
+One should further note that the postures in this regard, such as that taken in \cite{Polarski-Kiefer} go against the usual understanding of when a situation is classical: Following the point of view advocated in that manuscript, those squeezed states our colleagues quantum optics work so hard to construct, would have to be regarded as classical states.
+In fact, we should recall that one normally considers that a situation can be described as ``essentially classical" when the quantum uncertainties are very small in comparison with the expectation values of the quantity of interest, or in comparison with the precision of our analysis. \end{itemize}

+The attempts to deal with the general question facing us, leads many researchers to twist the usual understandings and interpretations of our physical theories in so many ways, that it often leads to postures that are actually self-contradictory.